Testing2024cispl/QA-AI-Workshop-/Session-1 (AI Native QA)/Sougata Basu/Assignment.md

-Check all the footer links are correctly navigating to respective sections Check without filling the details fields user cannot be able to place an order Check the cart or checkout page should not open separately with adding a product first Check user can go to thank you page successfully after placing the order Check the thank you page details are correctly showing or not Check both the homepage and checkout page does not show any console error
+Check all the footer links are correctly navigating to respective sections Check without filling the details fields user cannot be able to place an order Check the cart or checkout page should not open separately with adding a product first Check user can go to thank you page successfully after placing the order check the success messsage are showing or not.
+Check the thank you page details are correctly showing or not Check both the homepage and checkout page does not show any console error